 This carpet was one of a matching pair that was made for the shrine of Safi al-Din Ardabili when it was enlarged in the late 1530s.
-Today the Ardabil carpet dominates the main Islamic Art Gallery in the Victoria and Albert Museum in London, while its twin is in the Los Angeles County Museum of Art.
+Today the Ardabil Carpet dominates the main Islamic Art Gallery in the Victoria and Albert Museum in London, while its twin is in the Los Angeles County Museum of Art.
 The carpets were located side by side in the shrine.

 The pile of the carpet is made from wool, rather than silk because it holds dye better.
 The knot-count of a carpet still directly impacts the value of carpets today; the more knots per square centimeter, the more detailed and elaborate the patterns can be.
-The dyes used to color the carpet are natural and include pomegrante rind and indigo.
+The dyes used to color the carpet are natural and include pomegranate rind and indigo.
 Up to ten weavers could have worked on the carpet at any given time.
-The Ardabil carpet has 340 knots per square inch (5300 knots per ten centimeters square).
-Today, a commercial rug averages 80-160 knots per square inch, meaning that the Ardabil carpet was highly detailed.
+The Ardabil Carpet has 340 knots per square inch (5300 knots per ten centimeters square).
+Today, a commercial rug averages 80–160 knots per square inch, meaning that the Ardabil Carpet was highly detailed.
 Its high knot count allowed for the inclusion of an intricate design and pattern.
 It is not known whether the carpet was produced in a royal workshop, but there is evidence for court workshop in the 15th and 16th centuries.